openvinotoolkit/openvino_tensorflow/README.md

 ### Option 1: Use a pre-built nGraph-TensorFlow bridge

+1. You can install TensorFlow and nGraph using `virtualenv` or in the system Python location.

-1. Install TensorFlow v1.13.1:
+2. Install TensorFlow v1.13.1:

-        pip install -U tensorflow
+        pip install -U tensorflow==1.13.1

-2. Install nGraph-TensorFlow bridge:
+3. Install nGraph-TensorFlow bridge:

         pip install -U ngraph-tensorflow-bridge

-4. Test the installation by running the following command:

-        python -c "import tensorflow as tf; print('TensorFlow version: ',tf.__version__);import ngraph_bridge; print(ngraph_bridge.__version__)"
-     ```
-This will produce something like this:

-        TensorFlow version:  1.13.1
-        nGraph bridge version: b'0.12.0'
-        nGraph version used for this build: b'0.18.0-rc.2+c5d52f1'
-        TensorFlow version used for this build: v1.13.1-0-g6612da8951
-        CXX11_ABI flag used for this build: 1
-        nGraph bridge built with Grappler: False
-        nGraph bridge built with Variables and Optimizers Enablement: False

-Next you can try out the TensorFlow models by adding one line to your existing
-TensorFlow model scripts and running them the usual way:

-      import ngraph_bridge

-Detailed examples on how to use ngraph_bridge are located in the [examples] directory.

-Note: The version of the ngraph-tensorflow-bridge is not going to be exactly the same as when you build from source.
-This is due to delay in the source release and publishing the corresponding Python wheel.

-### Option 2: Build nGraph bridge from source
+### Option 2: Build nGraph bridge with binary TensorFlow installation

-To use the latest version, or to run unit tests, or if you are planning to contribute, install the nGraph
+To use the latest version build and install nGraph using the following steps:

+1. You need to have `virtualenv` installed on your system to be able build `ngraph-bridge` bridge.
+The virtualenv is configured and used by the build script but not required for running `ngraph-bridge`.

+2. Next run the following Python script to download TensorFlow, and build nGraph and the bridge.
+Please use Python 3.5:

+        python3 build_ngtf.py --use_prebuilt_tensorflow

+3. Now test the build by executing the following commands:

+        source build_cmake/venv-tf-py3/bin/activate
+        PYTHONPATH=`pwd` python3 test/ci/buildkite/test_runner.py \
+                --backend CPU \
+                --artifacts ./build_cmake/artifacts/ \
+                --test_resnet

+### Option 3: Build nGraph bridge from source

-bridge using the TensorFlow source tree as follows:
+if you are planning to contribute or planning to run unit testsinstall the nGraph bridge using the TensorFlow source tree as follows:

 #### Prepare the build environment